-- Many of the methods for seeded segmentation that we have seen in this course (RW, GC, MSF, SPF) can be formulated as minimizing the l_p norm of the gradients of a potential field with boundary conditions. - The theoretical framework does not directly provide algorithms for optimizing the different cases, but it provides theoretical insight into the similarities and differences between the methods. - The general optimization problem of seeded segmentation can be extended to include unary terms.
-This allows, e.g., the use of watersheds for general optimization in computer vision. - We have looked at an empirical study that compares various methods for seeded segmentation.
+- Many of the methods for seeded segmentation that we have seen in this course (RW, GC, MSF, SPF) can be formulated as minimizing the $I_p$ norm of the gradients of a potential field with boundary conditions. - The theoretical framework does not directly provide algorithms for optimizing the different cases, but it provides theoretical insight into the similarities and differences between the methods. - The general optimization problem of seeded segmentation can be extended to include unary terms.
+This allows, e.g., the use of watersheds for general optimization in computer vision (This idea is extended by the methods presented in the lecture on strict minimizers!). - We have looked at an empirical study that compares various methods for seeded segmentation.